5 Choices When You’re Short on Spaceposted by Andrea | 03/29/2016

-Plus, in my experience, the more space we have, the most stuff we fill our spaces with.
-Can anyone relate?
+Plus, in my experience, the more space we have, the more stuff we fill our spaces with.
+Right?

 This option would definitely be a last-resort for me personally, and it should be viewed as a temporary option (like if you’re in the process of moving or downsizing and just need extra space for a short time).